freenas/freenas-docs/userguide/tn_initial.rst

    Configure the Launch Program

-When asked if you want to run a program by an unknown publisher, check the box indicating that you understand the risks and press :guilabel:`Run`.
-An example is seen in
-:numref:`Figure %s <appliance42>`.
+If asked to verify running a program from an unknown publisher, check the box indicating that you understand the risks and press :guilabel:`Run`.
+An example is shown in :numref:`Figure %s <appliance42>`.